 The 2020 Chevrolet Tracker made its debut in China on April 26th, 2019, the first time that the Tracker name was used in that country.
 The third version of the Chevy Tracker represents a new offering from the brand in the small utility segment, expected to be offered exclusively in developing markets.
 Unlike the previous two models, the 2020 Tracker is a dedicated vehicle developed for the Tracker name from the onset, rather than a renamed GM model or a model from another automaker.

 This model utilizes the new GM GEM platform.
 During its development, it was by the project code JBUC.
 As such, this generation marks the first time that the Chevrolet Tracker is no longer directly related to the Chevrolet Trax, as opposed to the previous model.
-The latest generation Chevrolet Tracker will be produced in at least the following two GM plants:
+The latest generation Chevrolet Tracker is produced at the following three GM plants:

 More Chevrolet Tracker Resources